-behind the scenes at Privilege Disco, Ibiza 2002
+Behind the scenes at Privilege Disco, Ibiza, Spain 2002

-What I found was a kind unstable, uneasy, heavy, even, atmosphere.
-I found something there worth capturing, something that seemed to me more ‘real’, if you allow me to use such a term.
+What I found was a somewhat unstable, uneasy, heavy, even, atmosphere.
+I found something there worth capturing, something that seemed to me more ‘real’, for lack of a better term.

-I spent hours roaming the hallways and dressers, trying to get the right m at times striving fro invisibility.
-There, euphoria and joy shook hands with vacant and utter boredom, the fragile limit between them and only a voice ordering someone it was there time to go on.
+I spent hours roaming the hallways and dressers, ‘trying to get the right framing while at the same time striving for invisibility.
+There, euphoria and joy shook hands with vacant and utter boredom, the fragile limit between them and only a voice ordering someone it was their time to go on.
 The sheer amount of suggestive details, mirrors and shapes and outlines, helped express the shifting mood of the place; this was what attracted me to it, this was what i tried to capture on film.